-Lead applicants invited to submit a Full Application following the pre-selection of their Concept Note must do so using the Grant Application Form annexed to these guidelines.
-Lead applicants should then keep strictly to the format of the grant application form.
-No additional annexes should be sent.
+Lead applicants invited to submit a Full Application following the pre-selection of their Concept Note must fill in the online application template found on the MPF portal.
+Lead applicants should then keep strictly to the format of the online grant application form.
+No additional annexes (other than those requested) should be sent.